A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Nice sections and crowned sections

-Our first goal is the characterization of nice sections of width three having a 4-crown stack as retract.
-However, our results will concern a larger class of sections containing the nice sections of width three as a proper subclass:
+Our goal is a recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract.
+However, our results will concern a larger class of sections which contains the nice sections of width three as a proper subclass:

-\begin{definition} We call a section $P$ of width three a {\em crowned section} if $P(0,1)$ and $P(h_P-1,h_P)$ are 6-crowns.
-The symbol $\fC$ denotes the class of crowned sections. \end{definition}
+\begin{definitionaC} We call a section $P$ of width three a {\em crowned section} if $P(0,1)$ and $P(h_P-1,h_P)$ are 6-crowns.
+The symbol $\fC$ denotes the class of crowned sections. \end{definitionaC}